Leading Polyethylene Manufacturers

 CS Hyde Company $$$

-placeholder image All Plastics and Fiberglass, Inc. Cope Plastics, Inc. San Diego Plastics, Inc. Auburn Plastics & Rubber CS Hyde Company Professional Plastics
+placeholder image U.S. Plastic Corp.
+All Plastics and Fiberglass, Inc. Boedeker Plastics, Inc. ENSINGER Inc. CS Hyde Company

 Annual production rates for this plastic alone are approximately eighty million metric tons.
 Such a large number is necessary to accommodate the incredible diversity of objects made from polyethylene.
 Polyethylene manufacturers fabricate bottles, packaging sheets, shower curtains, pipes, wire insulation, plastic bags and containers, bulletproof vests, artificial knees and hip replacement components, flooring, storage and more.